Categories

 Influence without authority

-In the process of discovery, we UX designers can use the feedback we get from our users to influence decisions made at the executive leadership level.
-This influence does require implicit understanding from leadership that this information is important to listen to and act on.
+In the process of discovery, you can use the feedback you get from your users to influence decisions made at the executive leadership level.
+This influence does require implicit understanding from leadership.
+This information is vital to communicating users’ needs.

 Listening creates space for others to thrive